 The best computerized telescopes can open up a world of awe-inspiring astronomy viewing or astrophotography sessions.
-You don't have to be learned in the night sky, or really know too much about astronomy at all, to quickly find galaxies, nebulae and star clusters when you have the assistance of a computerised telescope.
+You don't have to be learned in the night sky or really know too much about astronomy at all, to quickly find galaxies, nebulae, and star clusters when you have the assistance of a computerized telescope.

-Computerized telescopes function by way of a motorised mount that controls the positioning of the telescope as it points towards the night sky.
-In a bid to reduce vibrations on the instrument itself they often feature a hand-held control to avoid physical touching of the telescope.
+Computerized telescopes function by way of a motorized mount that controls the positioning of the telescope as it points toward the night sky.
+In a bid to reduce vibrations on the instrument itself, they often feature a hand-held control to avoid the physical touching of the telescope.
 They can also be aligned using dedicated computer software when hooked up to a laptop.
 However, increasingly they can connect to apps on a smart device for full control and functionality.